vxmpycl1t/Drag-Race-Simulator/README.md

 * Now you can decide which queen returns with "Random Queen Return" return format.
 But not always you get to choose. ;)
 * Fixed some bugs

-# 03/24/2022
-* Added Drag Race España S2 Queens with basic stats
-* Added UK vs The World Format
-* Added All Stars 3 Returning Format (Kitty Girl Groups)
-* Fixed some bugs with disqualified, injured or quitter queens.

 # Working on
-Currently I'm working on the Chocolate bar twist
+Currently I'm working on SCHOOL!
 # To do list (not in order)
  * Untucked *
  * S14 Queens Stats update